Need to Know About Hanging Lake in Glenwood Canyon

 If heading west on I-70, you must take the Grizzly Creek exit 121 and then head back east on I-70 to Hanging Lake exit 125.

-Some Rule to Remember
+Some Rules to Remember

 • No off-trail hiking or shortcuts to the lake.